 Care Group is the first session of each day at Gleeson.
 In Care Group, students participate in prayer, tend to administration tasks, hear the College news for the day and have the chance to interact with one another.

 Our Care Groups are vertically structured.
-In Middle School Care Groups consist of Year 8 and 9 students in a common House.
-In Senior School, Care Groups consist of Year 10, 11 and 12 students from the same House.
+In Middle School Care Groups consist of Year 7, 8 and 9 students in a common House.
+In Senior School, Care Groups consist of Year 10 and 11 students from the same House, and then Year 12 House Care Groups.
 To learn more about our Vertical House Structure, please visit: http://www.gleeson.sa.edu.au/pastoral-care.html

 > Year 7 Identity and Leadership

 We are conscious that Primary School students look forward to celebrating identity and rite of passage.
 Students also aspire to be leaders.
 The College provides leadership opportunities for Year 7 students and will also provide visual uniform identification of this special cohort.
 Regardless of if your child joins us from a Catholic, Independent or DECD primary school, you can rest assured they (and you) will feel welcome and special as new members of our community it's the way we do things at Gleeson!

 > Can Year 7's at Gleeson access SAPSASSA sporting competitions and Gleeson's Specialist Netball/World Football Programs?

 Yes they can.
 SAPSASSA provides access to these competitions to schools with a range of structures.
 Application to the specialist Netball/World Football programs is available upon acceptance of an enrolment offer in the subject selection stage of the transition process.

 > Learning Spaces